crypticmeta/adderral_auction/README.md

   - Motivation: Store all information provided by bitcoin-wallet-adapter (cardinal + ordinal).
  - **API change: Pledges (pay-first flow, single deposit address)**
   - Get deposit address: `GET /api/pledges/deposit-address` → returns `{ depositAddress, network }` where `depositAddress` is read from env `BTC_DEPOSIT_ADDRESS`.
-  - Create pledge after payment: `POST /api/pledges/` with `{ userId, btcAmount, walletInfo, depositAddress, txid }`.
+  - Create pledge after payment: `POST /api/pledges/` with `{ userId, btcAmount, walletDetails, depositAddress, txid }`.
   - Fetch pledges by cardinal address for an auction: `GET /api/pledges/auction/:auctionId/cardinal/:cardinalAddress`.
   - Frontend `PledgeForm.tsx` fetches the deposit address, triggers wallet `payBTC`, and only then creates the pledge with the returned `txid`.
 No verify or attach endpoints are used.
 Scheduler confirms on-chain.
 - **Backend stability fixes**